+1. l will face is

+2.

+3.

 How will you prepare yourself to overcome these differences?
+I will overcome these

+1. differences by

+-

 Involving Southern Baptists in Disaster Relief is the basic training for all Southern Baptist disaster relief volunteers